 SUMMARY:

 Nanoparticle tracking analysis (NTA) is a widely used method to characterize extracellular vesicles.
-For NTA to be reproducible between laboratories, reporting of experimental parameters and controls plus a uniform method of analysis and characterization of samples and diluents is needed to supplement the guidelines proposed by MISEV2018 and EV-TRACK.
+This paper highlights NTA experimental parameters and controls plus a uniform method of analysis and characterization of samples and diluents necessary to supplement the guidelines proposed by MISEV2018 and EV-TRACK for reproducibility between laboritories.

 ABSTRACT: